π©Ί Screening Section Dr. Meow

 β

-π This is important even if only coming for vaccination or grooming.
+π This is important even when visiting only for vaccination or grooming.

 -